ashblue/fluid-stats/README.md

 #### Equipping The Item

-To equip the chainmail stats modifier, you'll need to modify the `CharacterHealthStat.cs` script slightly.
+To equip the chainmail, you'll need to modify the `CharacterHealthStat.cs` script slightly.
 Add a field for the StatsAdjustment called `armor` and call `armor.ApplyAdjustment(runtimeStats)`.
 Place this logic in the `Start` method.

 ```c#
 using CleverCrow.Fluid.StatsSystem;